 When you’re suddenly surrounded by assignment due dates, practical tests, and a rising stack of sticky note reminders, this age-old saying comes in handy.
 Although it may appear self-evident, too many students fall behind due to a lack of organizing abilities.
 Make sure that doesn’t happen to you.
 What you must do is invest in a traditional planner, virtual assistant, or digital scheduling application—whatever will best aid you in time management, assignment organization, and goal tracking.

 Keep both short and long-term commitments and goals in mind when planning so that your strategy becomes a road map for overall success.
-That involves scheduling more than just classroom hours; develop a habit of scheduling time for studying, externships, and extracurricular activities as well.
+That involves scheduling more than just classroom hours; develop a habit of scheduling time for studying, internships, and extracurricular activities as well.

 Get an early start on reading